Wages and Salaries in Britain

 Average Earnings Index 3MoY (UK)

 Average earnings index kept growing in 2017 and early in 2018 in the UK, and it reached 2.8% in January and February.
 But, the increase in earnings stared to decelerate after that and it has been slowing throughout the year.
 The growth continued slowing until it fell to 2.4% as shown in August's report.
 But, it started increasing again and we saw numbers such as 2.6% in September and 2.7% in October.
 The report released in November showed that earnings jumped to 3.0% in September, which is near the highest levels in the recent years.
-Then, December's report took the number to 3.3%, which is great, but not as great as the 3.4% we saw for November as well as for December, which was revised higher this week to 3.5%^.
-The British economy has been weakening considerably in recent months, yet earnings are growing to record highs.
-That raises the question, who is earning all this money while the economy is trembling?
+Then, December's report took the number to 3.3%, which is great, but not as great as the 3.4% we saw for November as well as for December, which was revised higher this to 3.5%.
+The British economy has been weakening considerably in recent months and earnings felt it in March as last month's report showed a cool off to 3.2%.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>